karuppiah7890/tigris-docs/docs/concepts/database/branching.md

 branches are created from `main` branch.
 A new branch is essentially an isolated [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) clone of the schema on the `main` branch at the creation time.

-A database branch can evolve its schema and data independently, and you cannot delete it.
+A database branch can evolve its schema and data independently.
 You can have any number of branches, and creating a branch does not increase the load on the `main` branch, so you can quickly branch your database for development, staging, testing, and to segregate data for CI/CD pipelines.